- Policy

 Copy link to Uruguay’s support to sustainable developmentUruguay reported on Total Official Support to Sustainable Development (TOSSD) for the first time in 2023.

-Uruguay reported 45 activities in support of sustainable development in 2023, all of them being cross‑border support to TOSSD recipients.
+In 2024, Uruguay reported 53 activities in cross-border support of sustainable development to TOSSD‑recipient countries.

 Contributions to the Sustainable Development Goals

-Copy link to Contributions to the Sustainable Development GoalsIn 2023, Uruguay’s support to sustainable development mainly contributed to advancing SDG 17 (partnerships for the Goals), SDG 3 (good health and well-being) and SDG 11 (sustainable cities and communities).
+Copy link to Contributions to the Sustainable Development GoalsIn 2024, Uruguay’s support to sustainable development mainly contributed to advancing SDG 17 (partnerships for the Goals) and SDG 3 (good health and well-being).

 Copy link to Cross-border resources to TOSSD recipients (Pillar 1)Geographic allocation